 The Government has identified a number of sites as possibly requiring environmental remediation.
-The Government has recorded a liability of \$20,919 (2009 - \$21,520), excluding the Giant Mine site, for those sites where the Government is obligated, or is likely obligated to incur costs to remediate the sites and the amount is quantifiable, .
+The Government has recorded a liability of \$20,807, excluding the Giant Mine site, for those sites where the Government is obligated, or is likely obligated to incur costs to remediate the sites and the amount is quantifiable, .
 In 2005, the Government also recorded a liability for its share of the above ground remediation of Giant Mine.
 The balance of the Giant Mine remediation liability at March 31, 2010 is \$20,302 (2009 - \$20,379).
-As at March 31, 2010, total environment liabilities of \$41,221 (2009 - \$41,899) were included as a component of accounts payable and accrued liabilities.
+As at March 31, 2010, total environment liabilities of \$41,109 (2009 - \$41,899) were included as a component of accounts payable and accrued liabilities.

 The Government's ongoing efforts to assess the remaining sites may result in additional environmental liabilities.
-These liabilities will be recorded in the year in which they become known.
+These liabilities will be recorded in the year in which they become known and when the amount can be reasonably estimated.